Gardening Friends and Family II

 Read More

-Gardening friends and family
+Gardening Friends and Family

 One of the many reasons I love gardening is sharing experiences, good and bad, with friends.
 During Covid, I began to get to know who my “gardening friends” were.
 As the months ticked by, we shared stories of new vegetable beds being created, myriads of seeds purchased, tools sharpened, perennials ordered, and gardening magic began. …